mmm/gcp-standalone-partition/example-compute-cluster.md

 and set this variable to the value output from the setup step above.

-### Edit Service Account used for the various Slurm node types
+### Edit Service Account used for the various compute node types

 Uncomment the following variables throughout the file
 ```terraform